hemantpande/Computer-science-notes/Operating systems notes.md

 9. Types of Operating systems

-	a.
-Batch operating systems - Degree of multiprogramming = 1
+	- Batch operating systems - Degree of multiprogramming = 1
-	b.
-Multiprogramming OS -  Degree of multiprogramming > 1 [Concurrent processing]
+	- Multiprogramming OS -  Degree of multiprogramming > 1 [Concurrent processing]
-	c.
-Multiprocessing OS - More than 1 CPU.
+	- Multiprocessing OS - More than 1 CPU.
 Till now we have considered only 1 CPU model.
 [Parallel processing]

 	CPU efficiency = Useful time of CPU/Total time of CPU Useful time of CPU = time when it is executing processes.